stas00/porting/datasets/pegasus/README.md

 # Evaluation

-Each sub-folder's `process.txt` contains the command to run the evaluation.
+Each sub-folder's `process.txt` contains the command to run the evaluation for that particular dataset.

 It assumes you have already installed `transformers` with its prerequisites:

 ```
 git clone https://github.com/huggingface/transformers/